JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 ### TensorFlow Placeholders

 Next we have a block of code for defining our [TensorFlow placeholders][tfPlaceholders].
-These placeholders will hold our email data (both the features and labels), and help pass them along to different parts of the algorithm.
+These placeholders will hold our email data (both the features and label matrices), and help pass them along to different parts of the algorithm.
 You can think of placeholders as empty shells (i.e. empty tensors) into which we insert our data.
 As such, when we define the placeholders we need to give them shapes which correspond to the shape of our data.

-The way TensorFlow allows us to insert data into these placeholders is by "feeding" them.
+The way TensorFlow allows us to insert data into these placeholders is by "feeding" the placeholders the data via a "feed_dict".
 You if you do a CTRL+F search for "feed" you will see that this happening in the actual training step.

 This is a nice feature of TensorFlow because we can create an algorithm which accepts data and knows something about the shape of the data while still being agnostic about the amount of data going in.
 This means that when we insert "batches" of data in training, we can easily adjust how many examples we train on in a single step without changing the entire algorithm.